How We Filter Research

 arXiv alone publishes over 1,000 AI and machine learning papers every month.
-Most are written for academic audiences: theoretical contributions, incremental improvements, or research in highly specialized domains.
+Most are theoretical, incremental (+0.3% on some benchmark), or require infrastructure only Google has.

 RAG and Retrieval